neilsf/XC-BASIC/README.md

 # Contributors wanted!

 - If you've written a working XC-BASIC program, please add it to the examples/ directory in the develop branch and submit a PR.
 Or you can just send it to me to feketecsaba <at> gmail <dot> com
-- If you find a bug, please post a GitHub issue.
+- If you've found a bug, please post a GitHub issue.
-- If you have any suggestions, ideas, critics, feel free to email me.
+- If you have any suggestions, ideas, critics or would like to develop the project, feel free to email me.
 Any feedback is warmly appreciated.

 # Language reference